 Simpplr was purpose-built to connect, align, and engage the workforce.
-Many of our customers seek advice and best practices on how to build their intranet to be engaging and effective.
+Many of our customers seek advice and best practices on how to build their intranet dashboard to be engaging and effective.
 Here is the perspective from our lead designer, Brendan Patterson.

 “I wanted to pull together some guidelines for what I believe are the best practices for app (home) dashboards with the goal to maximize adoption and engagement for our customers.
 I’ve referenced generic UX best practices and UX studies with some personal opinions based on over 8 years of UX experience.
 Hopefully, this is useful and can be used to help persuade some customers who are on the fence about things like the feed or simply unsure what they should do.”